katrintirok/python-environmental-lesson/_episodes/02-starting_with_data.md

 surveys_df['weight'].count()
 ```

-But if we want to summarize by one or more variables, for example sex, we can
+But if we want to summarize by one or more variables, for example region, we can
 use **Pandas' `.groupby` method**.
 Once we've created a groupby DataFrame, we
 can quickly calculate summary statistics by a group of our choice.